BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger establishments in Paramaribo, it's wise to carry some Surinamese Dollars (SRD) for smaller shops, markets, and rural areas.
-ATMs are available, but it's good to have cash on hand, especially if you plan on exploring beyond the capital.
-Exchange rates can fluctuate, so check the current rate before you go.
+While credit cards are accepted in larger establishments in Paramaribo, it's wise to carry a good amount of cash (Surinamese Dollars, SRD) for smaller shops, markets, and rural areas.
+ATMs can be unreliable outside the capital, so stock up before venturing further afield.
+Exchange rates can fluctuate, so check a reliable source like XE.com before you go.

 transport